vyos/vyos-documentation/docs/configuration/pki/index.rst

     the output from op-mode into configuration mode.

-    ``peer`` is used for the VyOS CLI command to identify the WireGuard peer where this secred is to be used.
+    ``peer`` is used for the VyOS CLI command to identify the WireGuard peer where this secret is to be used.

 Key usage (CLI)
 ===============